M3GH4NN/docs/source/rollup.rst

 Dummy Extension
 ----------------

-For more information about the Dummy extension, refer to the :dummy:`_installation-guide` documentation.
+For more information about the Dummy extension, refer to the :doc:`dummy:all` documentation.

 Python Extension
 ----------------